BuilderIO/nextjs-edge-personalization-ab-testing/README.md

 <img src="https://cdn.builder.io/api/v1/image/assets%2F1c3b72c36b194b318c40d99ec0a3bf75%2Fe1d25b04a2914bcbb59912140939bf1a" alt="Screenshots of targeting your page">

+### Deploy to Netlify

+No work needed, just connect your repo to Netlify!

 ### Deploy to Vercel

 To get your site live, you can [deploy it to Vercel](https://nextjs.org/learn/basics/deploying-nextjs-app/deploy).
 Be sure to use the following configuration: